ci-compass/cicf/week01-commandline/README.md

 	touch numbers.txt

 You can rename files by "moving" them.
+The first argument is the starting name and the second argument is the ending name.
+The following renames `numbers.txt` to `numbers-orig.txt`.

 	mv numbers.txt numbers-orig.txt

-You can delete files by removing them.
+You can delete files with the `rm` command.
+This will delete the file `numbers.txt`.

 	rm numbers.txt